-This report concerns the peculiar roles of the Defence-in-Depth (DiD) concept and the Probabilistic Safety Assessment (PSA) approach for the optimization of the safety performances of the nuclear installation.
-It proposes a conceptual framework and related process for the assessment of the "safety architecture" implementing DiD, which is articulated in four main steps devoted to (1) the formulation of the safety objectives, (2) the identification of loads and environmental conditions, (3) the representation of the safety architecture and (4) the evaluation of the physical performance and reliability of the levels of DiD.
+This report concerns the peculiar roles of the Defence in Depth (DiD) concept and the Probabilistic Safety Assessment (PSA) approach for the optimization of the safety performances of the nuclear installation.
+It proposes a process for the assessment of the safety architecture implementing DiD, which is articulated in four main steps devoted to (1) the formulation of the safety objectives, the (2) identification of loads and environmental conditions, the (3) representation of the safety architecture and (4) the evaluation of the physical performance and reliability of the levels of DiD.
 A final additional step achieves the practical assessment of the safety architecture and the corresponding DiD with the support of the PSA.
-The comprehensive safety assessment of the implemented architecture needs its multi-dimensional representation, i.e. for given initiating event, sequence of possible failures, affected safety function and level of DiD.
 The risk space (frequency/probability of occurrence, versus consequences) is the framework for the integration between the DiD concept and the PSA approach.
-Additional qualitative key-notions are introduced in order to address the compliance of the safety architecture with a number of international safety requirements.
+Additional qualitative key-notions are introduced in order to address the compliance of the safety architecture with a number of (IAEA) safety requirements.
 In this context, the role of the PSA is no longer limited to the verification of the fulfilment of probabilistic targets but includes different contributions to the assessment of the DiD identified in this report.

+Visa grid - -

-Visa grid Main author(s) : Verification Approval (Coordinator) Name (s) G.L.
-Fiorini; S. La Rovere H. Loeffler Emmanuel Raimond Date 2016-12-15 2016-12-19 26-01-2017
+Main author(s) : Verification Approval (Coordinator)

+Name (s) G.L.Fiorini; S. LaRovere A.Wielenberg, H. Loeffler Emmanuel Raimond

+Date 2016-05-11 2016-05-11 2016-05-11

+Signature Stel 2 Rove How tollo Aim